Wndx2/Kiwi-Nest/README.md

-A repository for storing stuffs from the Discord server 'Kiwi Nest'.
+A repository for storing important stuffs from the Discord server 'Kiwi Nest'.